Alessio1599/single-ECG-classification/code/train.md

 - loss function
 - number of epochs

-## I can check on Overflow, to see how they usually implement the learning sche
+## I can check on Stack Overflow, to see how they usually implement the learning rate schedule !!!